-Our services including the Tenants Help Line, drop-in advice and email service are delivered in accordance with our client service charter.
+Our services including the Tenants Help Line and email service are delivered in accordance with our client service charter.

 To avoid potential conflict of interests, we do not give advice to landlords and we do not give advice to tenants regarding disputes with co-tenants.
 Landlords can phone Consumer Affairs Victoria on 1300 55 81 81.
 Co-tenants can contact the Dispute Settlement Centre of Victoria.